apache/incubator-ponymail/README.md

 list size and available bandwidth.

 ### TODO: ###
-This is a list of what mr. Humbedooh would love to get done:
+This is a list of what we would love to get done:
 * ~~Set up dir structure~~ (*DONE*)
 * ~~Import site data~~ (*DONE*)
 * ~~Import tools~~ (*DONE*)